HDB Financial Services Ltd (NSE: HDBFS) Q3 2026 Earnings Call dated Jan. 14, 2026

 Operator

 All right.
-Due to the end of the allotted time we would take that as a last question.
-And I now hand the conference over to Mr. Jayakumar Shah for closing comments.
+Due to the end of the allotted time, we would take that as the last question.
+And I now hand the conference over to Mr. Jaykumar Shah for closing comments.

 Jaykumar Shah